litecoinfinance/electrumxltfn/docs/environment.rst

 Peer Discovery
 ==============

-In response to the :func:`server.peers.subscribe` RPC call, ElectrumX will only return peer servers that it has recently connected to and verified basic functionality.
+In response to the :func:`server.peers.subscribe` RPC call, ElectrumXLTFN will only return peer servers that it has recently connected to and verified basic functionality.

-If you are not running a Tor proxy ElectrumX will be unable to connect to onion server peers, in which case rather than returning no onion peers it will fall back to a hard-coded list.
+If you are not running a Tor proxy ElectrumXLTFN will be unable to connect to onion server peers, in which case rather than returning no onion peers it will fall back to a hard-coded list.

-To give incoming clients a full range of onion servers you will need to be running a Tor proxy for ElectrumX to use.
+To give incoming clients a full range of onion servers you will need to be running a Tor proxy for ElectrumXLTFN to use.

-ElectrumX will perform peer-discovery by default and announce itself to other peers.
+ElectrumXLTFN will perform peer-discovery by default and announce itself to other peers.
 If your server is private you may wish to disable some of this.